iwatkot/maps4fs/README.md

 The list will be updated as the project develops.

 ## Generation info
 The script will generate the `generation_info.json` file in the `output` folder.
-It splitted to the different sections, which represents the components of the map generator.
+It is split into different sections, which represent the components of the map generator.
 You may need this information to use some other tools and services to obtain additional data for your map.<br>

 List of components:
 - `Config` - this component handles the `map.xml` file, where the basic description of the map is stored.
 - `Texture` -  this component describes the textures, that were used to generate the map.
 - `DEM` - this component describes the Digital Elevation Model (the one which creates terrain on your map), which was used to generate the height map and related to the `dem.png` file.
-- `I3d` - this component describes the i3d file, where some specific attributes properties and path to the files are stored.
+- `I3d` - this component describes the i3d file, where some specific attributes properties, and paths to the files are stored.
 - `Background` - this component describes the 8 tiles, that surround the map.

 Below you'll find descriptions of the components and the fields that they contain.<br>